 6.2.2 Detailed message format for converged charging

-The following clause specifies per Operation Type the charging data that are sent by MB-SMF for 5G data connectivity converged charging or offline only charging.
+The following clause specifies per Operation Type the charging data that are sent by MB-SMF for 5G data connectivity converged charging.

 The Operation Types are listed in the following order: I (Initial)/U (Update)/T (Termination)/E (Event).
 Therefore, when all Operation Types are possible it is marked as IUTE.
 If only some Operation Types are allowed for a node, only the appropriate letters are used (i.e. IUT or E) as indicated in the table heading.
 The omission of an Operation Type for a particular field is marked with "-" (i.e. IU-E).
 Also, when an entire field is not allowed in a node the entire cell is marked as "-".

-Table 6.2.2-1 defines the basic structure of the supported fields in the Charging Data Request message for 5G data connectivity converged charging for MB-SMF to support 5G MBS charging.
+Table 6.2.2-1 defines the basic structure of the supported fields in the Charging Data Request message for 5G MBS session converged charging in MB-SMF.

 Table 6.2.2-1: Supported fields in Charging Data Request message